Home >History > Front page updates October 2010

 Suppressed ideas (9/10/2010)

 Every now and then I get into a conversation with someone who tells me that all sorts of good ideas are suppressed by the orthodoxy.
-In extreme cases these people will say that, for example, all advances in medicine are suppressed to protect the profits of Big Pharma or that the principles of perpetual motion, sorry, You are herefree energy are kept hidden so that oil companies can stay in business.
+In extreme cases these people will say that, for example, all advances in medicine are suppressed to protect the profits of Big Pharma or that the principles of perpetual motion, sorry, free energy are kept hidden so that oil companies can stay in business.
 If you try to point out to these people that the first person to come up with a guaranteed, safe, non-invasive cure for breast or prostate cancer would own all parts of the world not already owned by the engineer who developed a car engine that really could run on water they retreat into a fantasy world of conspiracy theories and paranoia.
 The Illuminati, the Jews, the Masons and the Rockefellers get mentioned.
 When you ask how is it that they are allowed to know this secret, suppressed information there is never an answer.

 The two pictures below are of the famous Area 51 in Nevada.
 I particularly like the one on the left, because the first place I saw it was on a conspiracy web site which declared that Area 51 is the most secret place in the USA and anyone taking photographs of it is risking almost certain death.
 For some reason the web site owner wasn't able to explain to me how he had the photograph and was still alive.
 The other picture was obtained by me using special secret-gathering spy software called Google Earth.